 Ladies and gentlemen, this break in our motion picture is made out of respect for the TV fans in our audience, who are accustomed to constant interruptions in their programs for messages from sponsors.
 We want all you TV fans to feel at home, and not forget the thrill you get, watching television on your big, 21-inch screens.

-- In Spy Kids 3D, there are a lot of scenes specifically made in such a way to showcase the 3D effect as forcefully as possible.
+- In Spy Kids 3-D: Game Over, there are a lot of scenes specifically made in such a way to showcase the 3D effect as forcefully as possible.
 While this works if you're in a 3D theater, watching this movie in 2D shows very clearly just how forced such moments are.

 - The Hitchhiker's Guide to the Galaxy features the famous line "The spaceships hung in the sky in exactly the way that bricks don't".
 The film adaptation, using visuals rather than narrative description, simply depicts brick-shaped starships... and the Lemony Narrator element of the humour is absent.